phenidone/tda8954-btl/README.md

 ## TRL

-This PCB has been sent for manufacture but not yet assembled or tested
+This PCB has been sent for manufacture but not yet assembled or tested.